promanenko/gigaspaces-sbp-jekyll/parallel-queue-pattern.markdown

 ![par_q1.jpg](/attachment_files/sbp/par_q1.jpg)
 {% endindent %}

-The above results retrived when running the Data-Grid with 4 partitions with a backup.
+The above results retrieved when running the Data-Grid with 4 partitions with a backup.

 {% tip %}
 You can [download](/attachment_files/sbp/ParallelQueue.zip) the Order Management Processor code used with this example.